 Using your compass, take a few bearings.
 Move your body until the direction-of-travel arrow points at the following items and then turn the dial until "RED is in the Shed".
 Then, read the bearing at the Index Pointer:

 - You computer screen: ____________ degrees

 - Hold the compass level - if the compass is tilted, the needle will touch the clear lid and not move correctly.

 - Read the correct end of the needle.

-- Use common sense, such as knowing that if you are in North America, Europe, or Asia and heading anywhere towards the sun, you can't be heading north, northwest, or northeast.
+- Use common sense, such as knowing that if you are in North America, Europe, or Asia and heading anywhere towards the sun during the middle of the day, you are heading in a southerly direction.
 If you are south of the equator and heading towards the sun, it's just the opposite and you are heading in a northerly direction.
 (If you are in the tropics, between the Tropic of Cancer at 23.5 degrees North of the equator and the Tropic of Capricorn at 23.5 degrees South of the equator, then this tip should not be used.
 The sun can be either north or south of you, depending on the time of year.)

 - RED IN THE SHED!